 If you haven’t done so yet, please let us know your choice for EMFS by sending an e-mail to the EMFS coordinator.

-Beginning in January, the (Executive Board of the) European Master in Food Studies will judge the EMFS applications monthly.
+From February the (Executive Board of the) European Master in Food Studies will judge the EMFS applications monthly.
 Applicants will be notified whether she or he is admitted, is put on hold for a second judgement, or is rejected.

 Admissions to the MSc Food Technology will always remain valid.
 A candidate who is rejected for the European Master specialisation may choose one of the other MFT specialisations.